Skip to Content

 Seaming Fleece for a Professional Finish

-Opt for a stretch stitch or zigzag setting to match the fabric’s give.
+Opt for a stretch stitch or zigzag setting that matches the fabric’s flexibility.

-Press seams as you sew to keep them flat and neat.
+Press seams carefully as you sew to keep them flat and crisp.

 Sewing Fleece Pants for Kids